 Ready to start making the perfect espresso shots?
 Then let’s get right into it!

-- Using An Espresso Machine
+- Step 1: Prepare the Espresso Machine

 Why You Should Use An Espresso Machine

 Making the perfect espresso is a fine and precise art, as well as a lot of effort.
 There’s alot of variables to consider to pull the perfect espresso shot like output yield, brew ratios, extraction times, pressure, temperature, pre-infusion, and more.

 Espresso machines save you time and energy by simplifying and automating the complex process of brewing a high quality espresso.

 Unlike coffee machines, an espresso machine is specialized for making shots of espresso.
 At the base level, an espresso machine will use high pressure and hot water to press your coffee beans and produce a delicious extraction full of flavor notes and aroma.

 More complex machines (automatic, fully automatic, super automatic, coffee and espresso combos) can do even more like grind, tamp, pre-infuse, brew, and froth milk for you all with the press of a button!